ANRGUSC/coding_gpt_testing/README.md

 Lastly, we needed to extract the response from the parser code out of a JSON object.
 To do this, we developed automate_parsed.py, which parsed through all the files and stored the results in extracted{question_number}.txt, with each file corresponding to its respective question number.
 We provided an example of Question 2 from LeetCode in the scraping_code folder.

+Now that we had the starter code, we wrote a program called query_writer.py to write queries using the LeetCode CSV file and the extracted files of the starter code.
+You can find a sample query called query(TO EDIT).txt in the folder create_queries_responses. saved the responses as text files named query{question_number}.txt, with each file corresponding to its respective question number.
+Note, in order to write all the queries, you have to edit the level to "easy, medium, or hard" to generate all the queries.

+Lastly, to generate the responses of ChatGPT GPT 3.5-turbo, we wrote getCode.py that uses an API key to .
+Automate_queries used to run all the queries at once and all responses stored code_query{question_number}.py.

+Now

 The original dataset of problems is obtained from https://www.kaggle.com/datasets/gzipchrist/leetcode-problem-dataset/code